tobiasackels/ackels-lab/content/research/index.md

 <td>
 <p style='text-align: justify;'>
 <font size="3"><strong>Animal behavior</strong><p>
-In an olfactory-guided navigation task, we investigate which features of complex, naturalistic olfactory cues are informative when tracking an odor to its source.
-In a behavioral arena, animal movement is tracked at high spatial and temporal resolution.
-In addition, we visualise what the animal smells, record its respiratory sampling strategy and neural activity during the odor localisation task.
-This approach allows to directly link specific odour events that the animal encounters with navigation parameters such as body speed and head direction, the respiratory sampling strategy, together with neural activity.</font>
+In an olfactory-guided navigation task, we investigate which features of complex, naturalistic olfactory cues are informative to animals tracking an odor to its source.
+In a behavioral arena, animal movement is tracked along with the odor profile that it encounters.
+In addition, we monitor the animal’s respiration strategy and record neural activity in different olfactory brain regions.</font>

 </p>
 </td>
 <td style='width:25%;'>